TheKeithStewart/angular-esri-components/README.md

 This is a beta version!

-A set of Angular components to work with [ArcGIS API for JavaScript v4.6](https://developers.arcgis.com/javascript/)
+A set of Angular components to work with  angular 5 and [ArcGIS API for JavaScript v4.6](https://developers.arcgis.com/javascript/)

 ## Setup